Picovoice/picovoice/demo/vue/README.md

 # picovoice-web-vue-demo

-This demo application includes a sample `VoiceWidget` Vue component which uses the `Picovoice` renderless Vue component service to allow processing naturally spoken phrases within a domain (context) of interest.
-Wake word events are handled via the `ppn-keyword` event.
-Inference events are handled via the `rhn-inference` event.
+This demo application includes a sample `VoiceWidget` Vue component which uses the `picovoiceMixin` service to allow processing naturally spoken phrases within a domain (context) of interest.
+Wake word events are handled via the `keywordCallback` function.
+Inference events are handled via the `inferenceCallback` function.
 Our VoiceWidget subscribes to this event and displays the results.

 The demo uses dynamic imports to split the `VoiceWidget` away from the main application bundle.
 This means that the initial download size of the Vue app will not be impacted by the ~4-6 MB requirement of Picovoice.
 While small for all-in-one offline Voice AI, the size is large for an initial web app load.